Why Did the q Theory of Investment Start Working?

-We show that the relationship between aggregate investment and Tobin’s q has become remarkably tight in recent years, contrasting with earlier eras.
-We attribute this change to the growing empirical dispersion in Tobin’s q, which we document in both in the cross-section and the time-series.
-To study the source of this dispersion, we augment a standard investment model with learning.
-Information acquisition endogenously amplifies volatility in the firm’s value function.
-Perhaps counterintuitively, the investment-q regression works better for research-intensive industries, a growing segment of the economy, despite their lower level of tangible capital.
-We confirm the model’s predictions in the data, and disentangle our mechanism from measurement error in q.
+We show that the relationship between aggregate investment and Tobin’s q has become remarkably tight in recent years, contrasting with earlier times.
+We connect this change with the growing empirical dispersion in Tobin’s q, which we document both in the cross-section and the time-series.
+To study the source of this dispersion, we augment a standard investment model with two distinct mechanisms related to firms’ research activities: innovations and learning.
+Both innovation jumps in cash flows and the frequent updating of beliefs about future cash flows endogenously amplify volatility in the firm’s value function.
+Perhaps counterintuitively, the investment-q regression works better for research-intensive industries, a growing segment of the economy, despite their greater stock of intangible assets.
+We confirm the model’s predictions in the data, and we disentangle the results from measurement error in q.

 Suggested Citation: Suggested Citation